reduxjs/redux/CONTRIBUTING.md

 We use the issue tracker to keep track of bugs and improvements to Redux itself, its examples, and the documentation.
 We encourage you to open issues to discuss improvements, architecture, theory, internal implementation, etc. If a topic has been discussed before, we will ask you to join the previous discussion.

+As Redux is stable software, changes to its behavior are very carefully considered.
+Any pull requests that involve breaking changes should be made against the `next` branch.

 ### Getting Help

 **For support or usage questions like “how do I do X with Redux” and “my code doesn't work”, please search and ask on [StackOverflow with a Redux tag](http://stackoverflow.com/questions/tagged/redux?sort=votes&pageSize=50) first.**